asdf-vm/asdf-erlang/README.md

 Install the build tools
 `brew install autoconf`

+Install OpenSSL
-Install OpenSSL `brew install openssl`
+`brew install openssl`

+Note that Erlang 24.1 and older require OpenSSL 1.1, [read more here](https://github.com/erlang/otp/issues/4577#issuecomment-925962048).
+In addition, from 24.2 to 25.0 recommend using OpenSSL 1.1 instead of OpenSSL 3.0, especially for production use, [read more here](https://github.com/erlang/otp/releases/tag/OTP-25.1).
-Note, Erlang 23 and older, doesn't support openssl 3, [read more here](https://github.com/erlang/otp/issues/4577#issuecomment-925962048): `brew install openssl@1.1`
+`brew install openssl@1.1`

 For building with wxWidgets (start observer or debugger!).
 Note that you may need to select the right `wx-config` before installing Erlang.
 `brew install wxwidgets`